iaanimashaun/autocdr/README.md

 ## Introduction

-The **Retinal Image Analysis App** is designed to process retinal images and perform analysis to calculate the Cup-Disc Ratio (CDR) – a crucial measurement in the diagnosis of conditions like glaucoma.
+The **Autocdr App** is designed to process retinal images and perform analysis to calculate the Cup-Disc Ratio (CDR) – a crucial measurement in the diagnosis of conditions like glaucoma.
 The app employs pre-trained machine learning models to predict the regions of interest in retinal images, while providing insightful visualizations of the analysis results.

 ## Setup